Corona native, 23, killed by falling tree in freak accident days after moving to NorCal

-CORONA (KABC) -- 23-years-old, just starting out, and now gone.
-Kahlil Gay of Corona was killed by a fallen tree in Northern California just three days into his new job.
+CORONA, Calif.
+(KABC) -- At just 23 years old, Kahlil Gay of Corona was just starting out, but now he's gone.
+The young grad was killed by a fallen tree in Northern California just three days into his new job.

 On his third day on the job, on his way to work, a tree fell on Kahlil, killing him.
 He had just called his family earlier in the day.